coopernurse/node-pool/README.md

 ## Priority Queueing

 The pool now supports optional priority queueing.
-This becomes relevant when no resources are available and the caller has to wait. borrow() accepts an optional priority int which specifies the caller's relative position in the queue.
+This becomes relevant when no resources are available and the caller has to wait. acquire() accepts an optional priority int which specifies the caller's relative position in the queue.

     // create pool with priorityRange of 3